 - CDC also reports that 1.3 million people lived in nursing homes in the US in the year 2015.

-- Another report says, approximately 1 out of every 3 nursing homes in the United States earn citations for abuse.
+- Another statistics on nursing home abuse reports that approximately 1 out of every 3 nursing homes in the United States earn citations for abuse.

-- Studies indicate that 24% of Americans die each year in a nursing home.
+- Nursing home abuse stats indicate that 24% of Americans die each year in a nursing home.

 - In 2013, the National Center for Victims of Violence (NCVC) discovered that almost 10,000 nursing home patients filed abuse complaints.